DC Community Heritage Project Grant

 Through a partnership between HumanitiesDC and the DC Historic Preservation Office,* the DCCHP was convened in 2005 as an alternative to the “top-down” approach to community history that was placing interpretation of the cultural heritage of District of Columbia neighborhoods into the hands of developers and non-residents.
 Since its inception, the DCCHP has supported nearly 175 diverse, hyperlocal heritage projects, capturing the memories of native Washingtonians who have watched their city rapidly change.
 These small projects are showcased annually and digitalized to be accessible to the public online in our DC Digital Museum.

-- Applying organization must hold current 501(c)3 or DC nonprofit status.
+- Applicants must hold a current 501(c)3 or DC nonprofit status.

 - If your organization is not a nonprofit, yet you would like to apply, please contact our grants office to discuss alternative options.

 - Applicants must not have any outstanding grant reports for Humanities DC and the DC Historic Preservation Office.

 - Projects must focus on the history and/or preservation of Washington, DC’s landmarks, neighborhoods, or culture.

 - Applications must reflect a 1:1 match of DC Community Heritage Project funds.
 The match may be comprised of cash or in-kind sources.